 PDX and CDX models

-SCLC patient-derived xenografts (PDX) and circulating tumor cell-derived xenografts (CDX) are being generated by multiple investigators.
+SCLC patient-derived xenografts (PDX) and circulating tumor cell-derived xenografts (CDX) are being generated by multiple investigators hoping to surface insights about the genesis, progression, and spread of cancer, and serve as a reliable testing ground for drug screening and new drug development..
 The Coordinating Center will maintain and update a database of available PDX and CDX models, including where possible key patient demographics, tumor stage, treatment history prior to model generation, and response to prior treatments, with links to available sequencing data in our PDX/CDX cBioPortal site.
-We will promote access to models to investigators in the Consortium through MTA agreements.
-We will facilitate access to information about these models through our shared database, and the Center will support the costs associated with distribution of PDX or CDX models to funded investigators within the Consortium.
+We will promote access to models to investigators in the Consortium through MTA agreements and facilitate access to information about these models through our shared database.

 Genetically engineered mouse models (GEMMs)